Serjik85/qa-test-case-helper/README.md

 - Automatically highlights interactive elements (buttons, forms, inputs, links) when hovering
 - Shows a tooltip with suggested test cases for each element type
-- Provides specific test case suggestions based on element type
+- Provides specific test case suggestions based on element type and context
+- Easy test case copying with a single click or via copy button
+- Success message feedback for copy operations
 - Non-intrusive visual indicators
+- Tooltip stays visible while interacting with its buttons

 ## Installation